I am a buy and hold real estate investor, and I live in one of the most expensive real estate markets on the planet—the San Francisco Bay area.

 What if I told you that there are people out there who already know the areas where you could be investing—and that you’re going to be hiring them anyway?

-In my upcoming book for BiggerPockets (scheduled for release December 14th—see pre-order information below), I detail exactly how I’ve built up a multi-million dollar portfolio of real estate, all while working as blue collar police officer.
+In my BiggerPockets book Long-Distance Real Estate Investing, I detail exactly how I’ve built up a multi-million dollar portfolio of real estate, all while working as blue collar police officer.
 I spell out just how simple it can be, and I delve into how anyone can follow simple steps to replicate my success.
 I’d like to present some of the elements of that book here and help give you small sample of how my system works.

 The Core Four